hajarfatheddine/SOAP-web-service/README.md

 The WSDL document is typically used by a client application to understand how to interact with a web service.
 The client can use the information in the WSDL to generate code to send requests to the web service and process the responses.

-To consult the WSDL document, we need to type in the URL <http://localhost:9191/?wsdl> whuch results in:
+To consult the WSDL document, we need to type in the URL <http://localhost:9191/?wsdl> which results in:

 ![image](https://user-images.githubusercontent.com/84817425/211083586-b878f748-2603-4da0-b81d-422f5b77238a.png)